Writing a good bio is hard.

-In this post, using almost the same amount of words, Ayodeji gives us just enough information about himself to tell us what he does and how he helps his audience.
+In this post on sensory words, using almost the same number of words as Jill, Kevin gives us just enough information about himself to tell us what he does and how he helps his audience.

-It’s clear, precise, and focused on the outcome, not on Ayodeji.
-He uses phrases like “develop the confidence and habits,” and “make an impact and income,” which directly target the deep-rooted desires of aspiring writers.
+It’s clear, precise, and focused on the outcome, not on Kevin.
+He uses powerful words and phrases like “hone their writing skills,” and “stand out from the crowd,” which directly target the deep-rooted desires of aspiring writers.
 He speaks their language.

-Here’s another tip: It’s usually best to write your bio in the third person, as Ayodeji has.
+Here’s another tip: It’s usually best to write in the third person, as Kevin does in the above bio example.
 It’s more professional.

-Your bio is not a dumping ground for your career path and qualifications.
+Your professional biography is not a dumping ground for your career path, job titles, and qualifications.
 It’s a tiny elevator pitch that’s selling you as a credible solver of your reader’s problems.